 - Connecting with others due the same month as you

-CP groups are a great way to meet other pregnant women, develop a support network and get to know your healthcare providers.
+CP groups are a great way to meet other pregnant clients, develop a support network and get to know your healthcare providers.
 Of course, if you have any complications, we can book a private visit outside of CP group.

 Before your expected due date, you’ll have a chance to meet the team who rotate being on-call for your labour.
 They will all be briefed on your medical history and birthing plans, and we all share the same philosophy of care.